 The IRS and the state have many resources at their disposal for collecting unpaid taxes.
 You might have already received a demand letter, but they can do far worse than that.
 They can place liens on your property, garnish your paycheck, and take money out of your bank accounts.

 In addition, the government can seize your personal property.
 They can take your boats, vehicles, and real estate.
 They won’t hesitate to use these tools to get your Lansing tax liability paid.

 How Can You Resolve Your Back Tax Liability?

 It’s easy for someone to say, “Just pay your tax liability, already.”
 In general, tax liability can add up to thousands of dollars very quickly, making it difficult for the average person to pay it off in one big lump sum.
 The IRS and the state have realized how difficult it is to pay off back taxes all at once, so they’ve created some options for taxpayers.

 The first option you could consider is called an installment agreement.
 This is where you make monthly payments to the IRS or the state until your tax liability is paid in full.
 If you continue making your payments on time, the government won’t go after any of your property.

 You could also be eligible for penalty interest abatement.
 This is a program the IRS and state offer in which they remove all or some of the penalties and interest on your tax bill, making it easier for you to pay them back.

 There are other things that might help you to resolve your tax liability.
 Your Lansing tax attorney can assist you with choosing the right resolution process for you.
 Here are a few other ways your lawyer can assist you:

 Reach Out to a Lansing Tax Professional

-Call a Lansing tax lawyer to discuss your tax debt concerns today.
-We can examine your tax debt, your income, and your personal situation to come up with the best solution for you.
+Call a Lansing tax lawyer to discuss your tax liability concerns today.
+We can examine your tax liability, your income, and your personal situation to come up with the best solution for you.
 To reach The W Tax Group and speak with a tax professional at our headquarters, call 1-877-500-4930.
 You can also reach a tax professional through our online form.